MustafaJunaidi/TalkFit/README.md

 # TalkFit

-## is a voluntarily done project for an Audiology and Speech Pathology student in Zarqa University.
+## is a voluntarily done Android application project using Java for an Audiology and Speech Pathology student in Zarqa University.

 ![photo_3_2024-05-22_18-54-00](https://github.com/MustafaJunaidi/TalkFit/assets/167349854/3537397c-509d-4e38-a519-a45c753fa7df)